charleswang1020/CS539pokemonb.github.io/README.md

 python rgb.py<br/>
 python GAN.py</pre><br/>
 #### 4.3.2 Code_2
-you can use our dataset to train the model by
+you can use our dataset to train the model by<br/>
 <pre><code>python main.py --input_height 64--input_width 64 --output_height 64 --output_width 64 --data pokemon --crop --train --epoch 80 --input_fname_pattern "*.jpg"</pre>

-Or, you can use your own dataset, making sure data folder contains your dataset or you can use
+Or, you can use your own dataset, making sure data folder contains your dataset or you can use<br/>
 <pre><code>$ mkdir data/DATA_NAME</pre>
 then, add you images data into DATA_NAME folder and use our model by
 <pre><code>python main.py --input_height **--input_width ** --output_height ** --output_width ** --data DATA_NAME --crop --train --epoch 80 --input_fname_pattern "*.jpg"</pre>
 ### 4.4 Generated result
 ## 5 Credit